 The artists are focussing on the use of chicory as a potential ‘super crop’ for dietary fibre and its impact the human microbiome, exploring the uses of inulin and medicinal terpenes extracted from Cichorium intybus (common chicory).
 They are working with the plants themselves: CRISPR modified protoplasts, roots, leaves and flowers, as well as its products such as chicory flour and chicory inulin and terpenes, as well as any other potential materials they might discover on the journey.
 In the final installation takes the form of a 3D printed sculpture of the plant based on based on high resolution photogrammetry scans of the chicory plant clones which the scientists are working with.
 The artists will explore the external and internal morphologies of the plants and roots, playing with the transition between the real and digital wire-frame forms.
 The sculpture will contain relics of the CRISPR modified protoplasts and leaves, some of which the artists created themselves in the lab.
 Projected behind the sculpture will be the chicory genome, edited to remove any repeating DNA sequences (which seem to get added as the plant evolves) in a suggestion of Goethe’s concept of the ‘original plant’.

+“Biotechnology from the Blue Flower” is created by Anna Dumitriu and Alex May as part of the ASN-AIR program 2018-2022 in the CHIC science labs.
 The residency commission was awarded through Art Science Node.
 ASN/ASSF is a partner in the CHIC Consortium, CHIC is a research and innovation project supported through the EU Horizon 2020 funding programme.